louly-me/dipeshkunwar.github.io/content/authors/admin/_index.md

       - Working on systems design and integration of a fuel cell-battery hybrid propulsion system for maritime and aviation applications.

-      - Developing optimization frameworks for sizing and control of conceptual integrated fuel cell-battery powertrains in regional commercial airliners.
+      -Developing optimization frameworks for sizing and control of conceptual integrated fuel cell-battery powertrains in regional commercial airliners.
       </small>

   - position: Instructor